 Aromatic perennial.
 Violet-blue flowers July-August.
 Green-grey foliage.
 Spread 70cm.
 Plant in well-drained soil and a sunny position.

 Aromatic perennial.
 Purple flowers July-August.
 Green-grey foliage.
 Spread 70cm.
 Hardy to -15C.
 Plant in well-drained soil and a sunny position.

 A deliciously dark purple lavender, with grey foliage.
 Introduced in 1950.
 The real one – vegetatively propagated from material from the original plants.

 Very distinctive bushy purple flowers on stout stems which makes for a great cut flower.

 This sweetly fragranced, very pale pink lavender looks fantastic with ‘Hidcote’.

 Very similar to ‘Hidcote’, but with more silvery foliage and perhaps a slightly chunkier habit.
 Dark purple mildly scented flowers.

 A dark-flowered, tall lavender, with rich dark purple flowers forming a billowing pillow of purple.

 A bright little lavender with quite fragrant pale pink flowers.
 Green-grey foliage.
-Foliage greener than ‘Lady Ann’.
-UK selection and introduction 1998.
+These plants will be small when sent.